 They are seen as a stepping-stone towards Group level.
 Like Group races, Listed races showcase horses that will go on to an imminent stud career.
 The list of Pattern races (Group and listed races) is approved each year by the European Pattern Committee.
 In sales catalogues, the names of Group and listed winners are accorded a bold typeface to denote their superior ability.
 Commonly referred to as "Black Type" races, they add to the value of any horse when it is sold.

 Theoretically, every horse running in this type of race has an equal chance of winning.
-To achieve this goal, the France Galop handicapper will assign weight to each horse in accordance with their level of past performance.
-The weight, or the horse’s rating, is updated after each race.
+To achieve this goal, the France Galop handicapper will assign the weight according to the horse's past performance.
+The weight or its rating, is updated after each race.

 |Deauville Lucien Barrière meeting|